open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 > How did you end up working on this product?

 {{< expand "Show answer">}}
-As a scientist and not only as a scientist, I try to work on something that creates impact and there're different ways how to create impact.
+As a scientist and not only as a scientist, I try to work on something that creates impact and there are different ways how to create impact.
 With my time available, I'm trying to maximize the impact I can create.
 This leads one to the other, ending up with an open source version.
 It has the most impact, thinking of it like a big picture.
 {{< /expand >}}